Norman Zammitt: Early life and education

 Norman Charles Zammitt was born on February 3, 1931, in Toronto, Canada.
-His mother was Mohawk of the Iroquois Nation and his father, Italian from Palermo, Sicily.
-When he was 7 years old, the family moved to the Caughnawaga Reservation across the St. Lawrence River from Montreal for four years then to Montreal, then to Buffalo New York, and on to settle in Southern California at age 14 in the San Gabriel Valley.
+His mother was Mohawk of Kahnawà:ke and his father, Italian from Palermo, Sicily.
+When he was 7 years old, the family moved to the Kahnawà:ke Reserve across the St. Lawrence River from Montreal for four years then to Montreal, then to Buffalo New York, and on to settle in Southern California at age 14 in the San Gabriel Valley.

 Drawing was a consistent pursuit throughout Zammitt's childhood, ignited further, at age 12, by his first sight of an oil painting by a Dutch artist in a gallery window.
 He was also taken by animation, Disney films, drawing the characters and making up his own.
 His skill at cartooning carried on through high school, at both El Monte and Rosemead where he developed comic strip characters for the schools’ newspapers.
 His talent in both classic and cartoon art won him national, regional and scholastic awards during his high school years.

 He moved on to Pasadena City College where his talent again was recognized and he was advised to pursue the commercial art field.

 The Korean war interrupted his education with his enlistment into the Air Force in 1952 and assigned as a photographer.
 In his one-year tour of duty in Korea, he did aerial reconnaissance photography.
 In his off duty hours he continued painting including a mural at an orphanage there, of Christ with Korean children.
 On his return to the U.S. to finish his service, on a base in Colorado, his work was as a draftsman.
 In 1955, he met and married his wife, Marilyn Jean and had a daughter and a son, Dawn Zammitt Crandall and Eric Zammitt, both artists today.

 On his discharge in 1956, Zammitt returned to finish at Pasadena City College and continued pursuing commercial art at Art Center School of Design where he had received a scholarship.
 However, a closer look at that art changed his mind and he applied to the Otis Art Institute (now called Otis College of Art and Design) to study fine art and received a four-year scholarship.
 He spent two years on curriculum and two years on his thesis.
 "He was the best student.
 He could do anything." —John Baldessari Otis gave him a private studio where he was free to paint and create his work, unsupervised.
 He received his MFA in 1961.

-Work
+Artwork

-Abstract landscapes 1957–1961
+Abstract landscapes (1957–1961)

 In 1960, his last year at Otis Art Institute in Los Angeles, Zammitt was invited by Felix Landau to join his gallery on the prestigious La Cienega gallery row.
 Landau also advanced him funds for his first studio in Pasadena.
 These small abstract works were done in oil, pencil, crayon, liquitex, collage and etching, and were enthusiastically received by collectors, launching his professional career.